Arkansas To Review Waste Proposal After Hog Farm Buyout

 The Arkansas Department of Energy and Environment hired Harbor Environmental to draft the closure plan for C&H Hog Farms, which was completed late September.
 It includes permanently banning medium and large hog farms from the Buffalo National River watershed.

-C&H took a $6.2 million buyout from the state this summer to shutter the farm.
+C&H took a $6.2 million buyout from the state this summer to shutter the farm after years of concerns were raised about such a large farm’s potential impact on the river.
+The farm was permitted to house about 6,000 hogs.
+It must close by early February.

 Critics have expressed concern over pollution, but the research has not explicitly found that C&H caused the algae in the river.

+Gordon Watkins is the president of the Buffalo River Watershed Alliance, an advocacy group formed to prevent pollution of the river.
+He said the grounds are already oversaturated with manure and phosphorous.

+“We’d like to see some efforts to continue monitoring around the storage ponds as well as Big Creek itself, to see if phosphorus could continue to leach out into Big Creek or to spot evidence of ponds seeping,” Watkins said.

-The Arkansas Democrat-Gazette reports that people can submit comments on the plan until Oct.
-15.
+People can submit comments on the plan until Oct.
+15. Then, the department will decide to alter it and/or finalize it.

 C&H owners declined to comment.